 - Hips: Measure around the fullest or widest part.
 Usually, this is just below the hip bone.

-Remember that bodies come in all shapes and sizes and you might find you don’t fit neatly into any of the four categories, or that your shape fluctuates with your weight.
+Remember that bodies come in all shapes and sizes and you may find you don’t fit neatly into any of the four categories, or that your shape fluctuates with your weight.
 That’s completely normal.
 The truth is, most people fit somewhere in-between: the body types and style tips are just a guideline, and ultimately you should wear anything that makes you feel good.

 Celebrities with a rectangle body type